 Wi-Fi HAL

 • Vendor HAL: A HAL surface for Android-specific commands.
-The HIDL files are in hardware/interfaces/wifi/1.x.
+The AIDL files are in hardware/interfaces/aidl and the HIDL files are in hardware/interfaces/wifi/1.x.

 • Supplicant HAL: A HAL surface for wpa_supplicant.
-The HIDL files are in hardware/interfaces/supplicant/1.x and the AIDL files are in hardware/interfaces/supplicant/aidl.
+The AIDL files are in hardware/interfaces/supplicant/aidl and the HIDL files are in hardware/interfaces/supplicant/1.x.

 • Hostapd HAL: A HAL surface for hostapd.
-The HIDL files are in hardware/interfaces/hostapd/1.x and the AIDL files are in hardware/interfaces/hostapd/aidl.
+The AIDL files are in hardware/interfaces/hostapd/aidl and the HIDL files are in hardware/interfaces/hostapd/1.x.

 Vendor HAL